DazynersStudio/Dazyners/README.rst

 *Note: The requirements for building the tools is different per platform.
 See the* `Pre-Requisites`_ *section.*

-For this example you should use the `Protolib <http://docs.turbulenz.com/protolib/protolib_api.html>`__ library, which is ideal for prototyping games using Turbulenz.
+For this example you should use the `Protolib <http://docs.DazynersStudio.com/protolib/protolib_api.html>`__ library, which is ideal for prototyping games using Dazyners Studio.
 You will need these assets::

     - models/duck.dae